rwpalmer/TzCfg/README.md

 * To enable time zone configuration by IP, TzCfg needs to know the Particle device's IP address and the time zone ID associated with that address.
 This information is obtained from [ip-api.com](http://ip-api.com) which does not require an API key for non-commercial access up to 150 lookups per minute.
 Commercial use requires preapproval ... see the site for more details.

 *It should be noted that TzCfg does not use Particle's WiFi.localIP() function to obtain the device's IP address because that would not work.
 Most IOT devices are configured with non-routable addresses (like 192.168.xxx.xxx, or 10.xxx.xxx.xxx).
-Non-routable addresses like these CAN NOT be used for time zone lookups. ipapi.com returns the IP address designated as the "return address" on packets sent from your device.
-This is most likely the IP address assigned to the Internet side of the IP gateway that your device uses to communicate with the web.
+Non-routable addresses like these CAN NOT be used for time zone lookups. ipapi.com returns data based upon the IP address designated as the "return address" on packets sent from your device.
+In most cases, this would be the IP address assigned to the Internet side of the IP gateway that your device uses to communicate with the web.

-The following example configures the device's local time settings based on the device's IP address.
+The following code sample configures the device's local time settings based on the device's IP address.
 It will also perform DST transitions at their scheduled time.
+This is all that is needed for most implementations.
 ```cpp
 #include <TzCfg.h>